wilmixjemin8/JAVA1.0/README.md

- Note:  One   should  learn   CDollar  to  focus   on JAVA1.0  Programming Language.
+ Note:  One   should  learn   WEB  to  focus   on JAVA1.0  Programming Language.
  ----

  for  JAS  part2.
 Since  JAVA 1.0  cloud  computing   Technology - JSHARP